tsukye/ASLdetection/README.md

     -   Batch Size 32

 5. Training the CNN model
-    1. Download the image dataset from [ASL-grassknotted](https://www.kaggle.com/grassknoted/asl-alphabet) and [Roboflow](https://public.roboflow.com/object-detection/american-sign-language-letters/1)
+    1. The original image dataset is available from [ASL-grassknotted](https://www.kaggle.com/grassknoted/asl-alphabet) and [Roboflow](https://public.roboflow.com/object-detection/american-sign-language-letters/1)
-    These images are taken from the original dataset, organised into sub-directories and preprocessed.
+    2. To download the preprocessed dataset, click this [link](https://drive.google.com/file/d/1-BiUjZuo6zE2QJTLEb2XqqGucWQ1O0vg/view?usp=sharing)
-    2. Store the dataset inside the 'CNN' folder, and navigate to this directory through the command line.
+    3. Unzip and store the dataset inside the 'CNN' folder, and navigate to this directory through the command line.
-    3. Train the model:
+    4. Train the model:
     ```
     $ python3 train.py dataset_path model_name \
     --epochs 20 \